-The primary objective of effective media relations is to establish strong and sustained relationships with reporters, editors and producers for the following.
+The primary objective of effective media relations is to establish strong and sustained relationships with reporters, editors and producers in order to:

-- Maximize positive public awareness of the University through the news media news publications and broadcasts
+- Maximize positive public awareness of the university through the news publications and broadcasts

-Successes by students, faculty, staff, alumni and supporters of the University that impact, or have the potential to impact external communities, may be of interest to news organizations.
+- Spotlight successes by students, faculty, staff, alumni and supporters of the university that impact, or have the potential to impact, external communities, and may be of interest to news organizations.
 Pacific's deep commitment to civic engagement through community service, research discoveries, and offerings of arts, culture and education fosters these successes.

 If your news meets one of the above criteria, please contact Joe Lang at 503-352-2902 or firstname.lastname@example.org.

 Do you consider yourself an expert on a specific topic within your field of scholarship?